imxuwang/moneywaffle/docs/investment/asset-allocation-comparison.md

 - Initial expenses, when considered, are composed as follows:
     - Rental: $2,000 per month (~£1,525 per month, ~€1,811 per month)
     - Other expenses: $2,000 per month
+        - Includes recurring expenses, e.g., grocery, utilities, transportation.
+        - Also includes one-off expenses, e.g., vacation.
     - Total: $4,000 per month or $48,000 annually
 - The minimal expense ratio is set at 75%.
 - Inflation, though complex and varying across countries and time periods, is fixed at 2% to focus on allocation comparisons.
+    - Beware that it is a **strong** assumption.
 - Expenses are deducted at the beginning of each year.
 - Risk free rate is not considered.